BlackGlory/iterable-operator/README.md

 ## API

-There are three types of operators:
+There are three kinds of operators:
-* Input: Lazy evaluation, the return value is Iterable
+- Generating operation(input): lazy, the return value is Iterable
-* Middleware: Lazy evaluation, the first parameter is Iterable, the return value is Iterable
+- Intermediate operation(middleware): lazy, the first parameter is Iterable, the return value is Iterable(Iterable in, Iterable out)
-* Output: The first parameter is Iterable
+- Terminal operation(output): the first parameter is Iterable

 ### Input